Haiti: From recovery to sustainable development

 Fighting AIDS and Tuberculosis

-UNDP has been working for the past five years with relevant ministries to support the transition from emergency to development.
+UNDP has been working with relevant ministries to support the transition from emergency to development.

 A look at Haiti's future through testimonies of beneficiaries.